(Standard On Web Accessibility / W3C WCAG 2.0 / AODA / Section 508) course

 - heads of communication

-- Web managers
+- Web and document managers

 - people who manage or plan Web sites and electronic publishing

-- people who coordinate people who build Web sites
+- people who coordinate people who build Web sites and documents

-- people who represent clients who hire others to develop Web sites
+- people who represent clients who hire others to develop Web sites and documents

 - people involved in: IT project management, analysis, architecture, interaction design, graphic design, prototyping, writing, development, quality control